-7 Days Suggested Itinerary in Kansai region (Kyoto, Osaka, Nara, Kobe, etc), Japan
+7 Days Itinerary in Kyoto, Osaka, Nara and Kobe(Kansai region)

 1 Day trip to Hiroshima from Kyoto / Osaka [Suggested Itinerary]

+If you are visiting Hiroshima for limited time, yet wouldn’t want to miss the best bits of the city, how about taking a day-trip tour with a local guide?
+Not only visiting famous sightseeing spots, but you can also learn the deep history and culture of Hiroshima City with a local guide!

-Private tour in Hiroshima
+▶Private tour in Hiroshima

 [Day 4] Move to Kyoto and 1 day highlight of East or West Kyoto

-After check out your hotel, you can take a train or subway to Kyoto (App.
-30 min.)!!
+After checking out from your hotel in Osaka, you can take a train or subway to Kyoto (Approximately 30 min)!

-After you leave your luggage in your hotel, explore East or West Kyoto depends on your hotel.
+After you left your luggage in your hotel, explore East or West Kyoto depends on the location of your hotel.

-ex; East Kyoto) Kiyomizu temple > Ninenzaka& Sannenzaka > Yasaka shrine > Gion > Fushimi Inari Shrine
+East Kyoto: Kiyomizu temple > Ninenzaka & Sannenzaka > Yasaka shrine > Gion > Fushimi Inari Shrine

-ex; West Kyoto) Bamboo Forest > Tenryu-ji Temple > Togetsu-kyo Bridge > Ryoan-ji Temple > Kinkaku-ji Temple (Golden Pavilion)
+West Kyoto: Bamboo Forest > Tenryu-ji Temple > Togetsu-kyo Bridge > Ryoan-ji Temple > Kinkaku-ji Temple (Golden Pavilion)

 See more details about exploring in Kyoto: 2 Days Kyoto Suggested Itinerary